I lost my job but found my heart

 The next day I set out on my bright orange Salsa Spearfish to climb Emerald Mountain, pedaling her switchbacks, my heart racing from living at sea level over the previous weeks.
 Damp grasses and new leaves radiated the smells of summer as I rounded a long curve to see the huge rumps of two black bears scatter the field only a few yards away.
 "It's super special to see a bear" one friend told me, "an encounter with the bear is an encounter with God."

-Yesterday, as my good friend Colten and I walked the dirt path around Stagecoach Reservoir, batting at the blackflies and midges, the clear sky and bold sun were darkened by a great shadow that immediately stopped each of us, forcing our faces to the sky and into the oncoming presence of a grand Bald Eagle flying so low above our heads that we could see the silver glimmer off the scales of the fish he held in his talons.
+Then in less than a day, as my good friend Colten and I walked the dirt path around Stagecoach Reservoir, batting at the blackflies and midges, the clear sky and bold sun were darkened by a great shadow that immediately stopped us, forcing our faces to the sky and into the oncoming presence of a grand Bald Eagle flying so low above our heads that we could see the silver glimmer off the scales of the fish he held in his talons.
 Colten grabbed my shoulders.
 "Holy fucking shit!
-A bald eagle!" he said as we turned to watch it fly over the fields behind us.
+A bald eagle!" he exclaimed, as we turned to watch it fly over the fields behind us.
 "We just saw a holy fucking bald eagle with a fish in it's talons!" he repeated as we finished the path back to the car with the new energy of having shared in another divine encounter.

 This morning I walked to one of my many jobs.
 In the valley most of us work several jobs to get by.
 I smiled because I don't have to think about how to create the boundaries between work and rest because I get paid by the hour.
 I can think about how wonderful it is not to wake up thinking about all those things I have to do for the job that paid more than I've ever made and I can think about how great it is not to have to think about doctrine or whether a woman has the wisdom, capacity and permission from God to teach a man.
 I can laugh out loud when I think how intelligent people will fight over whether Mary was a virgin when I doubt Jesus thought twice about whether he was the result of his mom having sex, even with his dad--seriously, who can stomach the image of their parents having sex?
 I get to think about how great it is to be back in my mountains, to see the beautiful faces of my friends and feel the heartbeat of the Universe all around resonate through me.